 It seems like coffee has never been more popular.
 Many people have their favorite coffee drinks and stand in line every morning in order to get it.
 People have their favorite coffee shops, too, and often drop a fair amount of money to get their daily caffeine fix.
-But there’s a simpler and often cheaper, way to get your coffee.
+But there’s a simpler and often cheaper, way to get your coffee – having a coffee maker in the office or at home.
 If you’ve ever wondered how to use a coffee maker, then this article should educate and help you decide what’s best for your needs.

 Drip coffee makers tend to come with a variety of different filter types, from paper to stainless steel.
 Some coffee makers use a paper filter that has a round shape and a flat bottom.
 The sides of the filter are often wavy.
 These are the most common paper filters for drip coffee machines.
 They’re also simple to use.
 Just put the filter in the basket, and it’s ready to go.